 Since St. Croix is a Caribbean island, water dominates the natural scene.
 However, St. Croix has seven hills, offering plentiful hiking opportunities.
 One recurring theme I encountered during my visit was the appreciation and respect for trees.

-About 50 baobab trees, the Tree of Life (native to Africa), can be found on St. Croix—more than any other Caribbean island.
+About 50 baobab trees, the Tree of Life (native to Africa), are found on St. Croix—more than any other Caribbean island.
 Historically, the Tree of Life blooms every 50 years but one baobab tree, in Grove Place, blooms every two years.
 14 women were buried on that spot on October 1, 1878 and local legend says that their spirits cause the more frequent bloom cycles.

 Settlers brought Mahogany trees to St. Croix from South America and the local soil created some of the hardest wood on Earth.
 The mahogany trees on St. Croix are now protected and there are severe fines issued to anyone molesting them.

-Crucians (St. Croix residents) love festivals.
+Crucians (St Croix residents) love festivals.
 There is some festival nearly every weekend on St. Croix.
 During my short visit, we attended Agrifest—the largest annual festival on St. Croix—and a reggae concert.

-Agrifest, official called Agriculture and Food Fair of the United States Virgin Islands—is a massive three day affair attracting people from all over the Caribbean and the world.
+Agrifest, officially called Agriculture and Food Fair of the United States Virgin Islands—is a massive three day affair attracting people from all over the Caribbean and the world.
 Vendors from several Caribbean islands were present and the food, music, and fun was nonstop.

 St. Patrick’s Day is crazy on St. Croix, I heard.
 Transfer Day (when USVI became a territory of USA) is celebrated every March 31.
 Easter Camp Out occurs every April when people sleep on the beaches and share food with anyone who asks.
 Carnival on St. Croix occurs between Christmas and Three Kings day.
 St. John celebrates Carnival around July 4 and Carnival on St. Thomas happens in April (65th Carnival in 2017).

-Maybe four smaller ships a month visit St. Croix, compared to St. Thomas which often houses more than six mega ships at the same time.
-If you are one of the fortunate few cruisers to visit St. Croix, you will find some unique craft shops plus all of the other things to do in St. Croix list covered in this article.
+Maybe four smaller ships a month visit St. Croix, compared to St. Thomas which often houses six or more mega cruise ships at the same time.
+If you are one of the fortunate few cruisers to visit St. Croix, you will find some unique craft shops plus all of the other things to do in St Croix list covered in this article.